chemistzombie/chemistzombie.github.io/about.md

 I care more about durability and reliability over raw performance as I need a laptop that can withstand some abuse, as I'll be constantly bringing it to work, and I often just carelessly toss my laptop into my backpack.
 I've been bummed by consumer-grade laptops as the plastic tends to become very brittle after a few years, as was the case with my Acer Swift 3 from 2018 that had its hinges broken after 4 years, and the plastic on the bezels and bottom chassis was already falling apart long before that.
 Meanwhile, my T480, while used and being as old as my Acer, is still in pretty good shape, aside from minor blemishes.

 **New peripherals**
-* Mouse: Logitech G502 Hero
-* Keyboard: Replace the switches on my current keyboard with Kailh Box Navy for most keys and Cherry MX White for some function keys to prevent accidental presses.
 * Mic: Rode NT-1
-* Headphones: Sennheiser HD 600, HD 650 or HD 6XX
+* Headphones: Sennheiser HD 600/HD 650/HD 6XX or Audio-Technica ATH-M50X

 I mainly produce DnB, so these open-back headphones will roll off the subs quite hard, which sounds less than ideal at first, but this is a hidden strength, because 90% of consumer audio equipments won't be able to reproduce subs anyway, and that's what I should be mixing for.
-On the flip side, these headphones are known for their neutral sound, which makes them perfect for mixing compared to something like the ATH-M50x which has better bass and a lower price but is less neutral.
+On the flip side, these headphones are known for their neutral sound, which makes them perfect for mixing.

+Alternatively, I could get the M50x which is a fair bit cheaper, has better bass response, and isolates noise better due to the closed-back design, but is less neutral.
+This might be a better choice for where I currently live as this is a fairly busy neighborhood and it rains frequently, things that may leak into the cans if they're loud enough.
 ### Phones I've owned
 1. **Xperia L (2013 - 2016)**.
 First ever Android phone I've owned.
 Upgraded to 4.4.4 and then 6.0 with a custom ROM as it only received a single version update throughout its life from 4.1.2 to 4.2.2.
 Its modem became faulty in 2015 or so, frequently throwing "[Sorry, the phone crashed!](https://i72.photobucket.com/albums/i199/t5chav/DSC_0009.jpg)" errors, with the log indicating that the modem crashed.
 The phone eventually became unusable in 2016, after the screen went purple sometime during a lunch break back in high school.
 2. **Galaxy J1 (2016 - 2017)**.
 Handed down from my parents.
 Sold in exchange for a Oneplus One.